emleddin/comp-chem-website/pages/Analysis_guide/Analysisguide-clustering.md

 This is by no means the only way to do clustering, and *cpptraj* has more options than just kmeans.
+[This website] has a really great explanation of different clustering methods if you'd like to read more.

 Sometimes the PDB that is written out from clustering (if requested) doesn't look quite right.
 That's because the PDB is an average representation.